Automatic sets of rational numbers: Open problems

 \begin{conjecture} $S$ is a set of rational numbers that is simultaneously $k$- and $l$-automatic for multiplicatively independent integers $k, l \geq 2$ if and only if there exists a semilinear set $A \subseteq \Enn^2$ such that $S = q(A)$. \end{conjecture}

-One direction of this conjecture is clear, as given $A$ we can easily build an automaton to accept the base-$k$ representation of the set of rational $q(A)$.
+One direction of this conjecture is clear, as given $A$ we can easily build an automaton to accept the base-$k$ representation of the set of rationals $q(A)$.
 The converse, however, is not so clear.

 We now turn to some decision problems whose status we have not been able to resolve.
 Which of the following problems, if any, are recursively solvable?

 Given a DFA accepting $L \subseteq (\Sigma_k^2)^*$ representing a $k$-automatic set of rationals $S$,